Parvez141300/Parvez141300/README.md

 ## 📌 Current Activities
 - 🔭 I’m working on a **Ecommerce website** using MERN Stack.
-- 🌱 I’m exploring **Next.js** for server-side rendering and better performance.
+- 🌱 I’m learning and exploring **Next.js** for server-side rendering and better performance.
 - 💡 I’m improving my backend development skills with **Node.js & MongoDB**.

 ---